6 Tips to Avoid Altitude Sickness in Cusco

 Diagnosis

-When you get a headache and at least one other symptom within 24 to 48 hours of moving to a higher elevation, it’s most likely altitude sickness.
-If you’re climbing, a more experienced climber may recognize the symptoms of altitude sickness and guide you to get help.
+If you get a headache and at least one other symptom within 24 to 48 hours of moving to a higher elevation, it’s most likely altitude sickness.
+A more experienced climber may recognize the symptoms of altitude sickness and guide you to get help.

-A healthcare provider will inquire about your symptoms, activities, and location if you have severe altitude sickness.
+A healthcare provider will inquire about your symptoms, activities, and location when you have severe altitude sickness.
 The provider may perform a physical exam, including listening to your chest.

 How to prevent the altitude sickness in Cusco